 Join other women in a relaxed class setting to enjoy great teaching, discussion, prayer and to build friendships that become “strong towers” while facing various trials in life.
 We organize weekly meetings, events and service opportunities designed to encourage spiritual growth.
 We’d love to have you join us!
-Here is a list of classes and studies available right now that focus on women:
+Here is a list of classes and studies available during the fall of 2017 that focus on women:

 A large group Bible Study that is a favorite among many women as it appeals to the beginning follower as well as the seasoned believer.
-Come and join us as we study “Grace” by Max Lucado.
-Grace is something we often discuss but do we really understand it?
-Have you been changed by grace?
-Grace is the voice that calls us to change and then gives us the power to pull it off.
-Come spend an exciting hour in Bible study, discussion, and Christian fellowship.
+Come spend an exciting hour in Bible study, discussion, and Christian fellowship as we continue our study of the Book of Romans this winter.
 No registration required.

 God’s Handiwork Quilting Class